Nutrition for Hardgainers

 Nutrient Timing

 The peri-workout window is not a myth — but it is not a 30-minute emergency either.
 Two to three hours before training, a protein-rich meal with carbohydrates.
 Within two hours after, the next one.
 The rest spreads naturally across the day.
-For hardgainers with tight appetite, the pre-training meal is often the single most important lever — training on an empty tank wastes both stimulus and recovery.
+For hardgainers with tight appetite, the pre-training meal is often the single most important lever — training on an empty glycogen tank wastes both stimulus and recovery.

 Meal Consistency